UW HR/Payroll Glossary

 This refers to the current pay period.

-- On Demand Payment
+- On-Demand Payment

-On demand payment is a check created because the payment did not go through payroll processing.
+An on-demand payment is a check created because the payment did not go through payroll processing.

 A set of activities to be completed by the employee upon their hire.
 It may include things like entering contact information, selecting payment elections, and entering I-9 information in Workday.
 This should not be confused with any onboarding checklist that a unit may use, which might include activities outside of Workday like getting a parking pass or Husky card or attending new employee orientation.

-- One-Time Payments
+- One-Time Payment

 One-Time payments include payments that are based on activities that are not on-going.
 One-time payments include: awards, relocation incentive, moving expense payments, employee referral, etc.